 - Beef broth

-- Tomato sauce - you can use either homemade or your favorite jar sauce
+- Tomato sauce - you can use either homemade, your favorite jar sauce, or if you canned tomatoes over the summer, you can use that as well!

 - Seasonings - oregano, parsley, salt and pepper

 - Small shaped pasta -uncooked.

-- Brown the ground beef until no longer pink.
+- Step 1: Brown the ground beef until no longer pink.
 Then drain any excess grease and finally add the browned beef to the crock pot.

-- Next add all the other ingredients to your slow cooker, except for the pasta.
+- Step 2: Next add all the other ingredients to your slow cooker, except for the pasta.

-- Finally, cook on low for 6 hours or on high for 4 hours.
+- Step 3: Finally, cook on low for 6 hours or on high for 4 hours.

 Add the Pasta